 Dia de Independencia

-Dia de Independencia, on September 16 is a holiday the represents the inciting day of Mexico's fight for Independence from Spain.
+Dia de Independencia, on September 16, is a holiday that represents the inciting day of Mexico's fight for Independence from Spain.
 Another name for this holiday is Dieciseis de Septiembre.
 In addition to food and festivities, most townspeople in Mexico will gather in the town center in the middle of the night to rally and shout out sayings to commemorate the day.
 For example "El Grito de Independencia!" or "Viva Mexico!"

 Next to Christmas, this week-long celebration is very important in Mexico as it represents the time from Palm Sunday to Easter Sunday.
 It is common for most Mexicans to take a holiday or go on vacation during this time.
 Since most of Mexico is Catholic, it is quite common to have religious-significant holidays such as Semana Santa.
-A common practice in many small towns during Semana Santa is to act the scene of Jesus' Crucifixion.
+A common practice in many small towns during Semana Santa is to act out the scene of Jesus' Crucifixion.

 Noche Buena, or 'Good Night,' on December 24th is a time for Mexican families to accumulate the holiday festivities of the Christmas season to end at one midnight mass, called Misa de Gallo.
 After this midnight mass, families return to their homes to have a Christmas dinner which includes both traditional and regional dishes such as Biscayan cod and romeritos.
 When dinner has ended, gifts are distributed to the children and the families will stay awake spending time with each other until daybreak.